Governing Body Webpage

 Vice Chair of Governors

-I joined the governing body in 2018, and am responsible for Information Governance, Health Safety and Emergency Planning.
-I'm also a member of the Finance Committee.
+I joined the governing body in 2018 and was elected as Chair at the start of 2021.
+In addition to my accountabilities as Chair I am also lead governor responsible for, Health Safety and Emergency Planning and a member of the Finance Committee.
 In my professional career I have worked across both the public and private sector in an incident response, contingency planning and risk management capacity.
 My current role in the finance sector focuses on operational resilience and cyber security.